 Health and Fitness Center (44), a brand new 80,000 square foot which opened in August 2007, features a wide range of amenities including an indoor track, basketball and racquetball courts, a climbing wall, work-out rooms, juice bar, and the latest weight, exercise and training equipment.

-Lancaster Hall (13): The recently remodeled Lancaster Hall houses the President's Office and the offices of Administration and Finance, Student Affairs and Public Relations.
+Eason Hall (13): The recently remodeled Eason Hall houses the President's Office and the offices of Administration and Finance, Student Affairs and Marketing, Communications & Engagement.
 It also temporarily houses Admissions.
 Public use of the facility is guided by Longwood University Policy 1402 (which is featured in this handbook).

 The Chichester Science Center (15) opened fall 2005 and is named for state Senator John H. and Karen Williams Chichester.
 The Center is a 71,804 square foot facility that includes 23 classrooms and laboratories, 47 faculty offices and additional research space for both undergraduate and graduate research projects.
 The new building features a state-of-the-art, climate-controlled environment, with safety ventilation systems and hazardous materials safeguards along with a high-tech infrastructure for classrooms, laboratories, and distance learning facilities.
 A greenhouse and herbarium, housing the world's largest collection of Virginia plant specimens, is located on the roof.
 The Chichester Science Center is also home to a 96 person capacity state of the art lecture hall with tiered seating and contains two lovely lobby areas suitable for receptions featuring LCVA artwork.